deleterium/SmartC/docs/Start.md

 * `#pragma reuseAssignedVar [true/false/1/0/]`: When set, compiler will try to use a variable on left side of and `Assignment` as a register.
 If variable is also used on right side, the compiler will not reuse it.
 This can save one assembly instruction for every expression used!
 Default value is `true` and it is highly recomended to maintain it active.
 * `#pragma version N`: Informs which compiler's version the code was developed.
 Must be set if not using development version.
 * `#pragma warningToError [true/false/1/0/]`: All warnings to compiler errors.
 Default value is `true`.
 Warning messages begin with WARNING, other ones are actually errors.
+* `#pragma outputSourceLineNumber[true/false/1/0/]`: Adds a comment in assembly output with the corresponding line number to the C source code.
+Very usefull for debug.

 ### Variables
 At the moment, only `long` values are implemented.
 User can assign them with decimal values (default) (floating point not allowed) `i=2;`, hexadecimal values `i=0xff;`, strings (up to 8 bytes) `msg="Hello!";` or Signum addresses `addr="S-297Z-EKMN-4AVV-7YWXP";` (also valid starting with BURST or TS).
 Long values can be assigned during their declaration.